davidronnlid/movie-project/README.md

 **Who developed this app?**
-David Rönnlid, without external help other than Google.
+David Rönnlid, without external help other than Google and npm packages (dependencies).
 (Mark Erikson is a contributor of the GitHub project because he was involved in the development of one of the dependencies of the project.)

 **Errors in the app and why they are not fixed**